elmarquez/doc/README.md

-DOC - powertools for research
+doc - powertools for research
 =============================

 Powertools for research.

-- Work as a team and make your research reproducible with trivial effort
 - Discover, download, and share bibliographies and research data easily
 - Catalog and organize your collections of papers, datasets and imagery
+- Work as a team and make your research reproducible with less effort
 - Generate citations on demand
+- Publish a research blog
+- Automate mundane research tasks
 - Import and export bibliographies with ease
 - Integrates with your Word or Latex workflows